d-cook/SomethingNew/Concepts.md

 * "Everything as Objects": Bootstrap a minimal implementation from which something better can be made
   * Initial decision decisions don't matter much if they can be made easily (fluidly) changeable

-#### Fewer Kinds of Things
+#### Trade Restrictions for Open-ness
+* Related [Resources](https://github.com/d-cook/SomethingNew/blob/master/Resources.md): Linda Rising; Jane Jacobs
+* Not imposing a prescriptive way of doing things (e.g. programming language, code frameworks, set-in-stone UI, etc.)
+* Instead of hiding things (like closure contexts) or enforcing restrictions (static types, access-level modifiers), expose ALL things for maximum potential, and rely on good structure & practice to make things clear
+* Late bound & Dynamic- instead of static-typing (i.e. structure is implicit rather than "stripped away" or held to a rigid calculus)
+* Avoid pre-mature optimizations that make decisions / set things in stone too early
 * Fewer "different kinds" of things, and more general (and simpler) common things / representations / tools.
-* An AST structure can model both code & data, but also (for example) files & folders, or settings.

-#### Fewer / Looser Restrictions
-* Instead of hiding things (like closures) or enforcing restrictions (types, access-levels), expose ALL things for maximum potential, and rely on good structure & practice to make things clear
-* Related [Resources](https://github.com/d-cook/SomethingNew/blob/master/Resources.md): Linda Rising; Jane Jacobs
-* Dynamic structure/language versus static (i.e. structure is implicit rather than "stripped away" or held to a rigid calculus)
-* Be aware of pre-mature optimization that makes decisions (or sets things in stone) too early
-  * There are always techniques to overcome inefficiencies, such as caching of lookups.
+* Simple underlying structure for representing many things ("Everything as Objects")
+* Context-based decisions, behaviors, language, UI, etc. rather than prescribing "one for all" ("Self-Ownership")

 ----